Thor110/Expanded-Galaxy-Port/README.md

 - README.md - the readme.md file.
 - update-changes.ini.bat - A batch file used for updating the changes.ini files by constructing them from the parts in the changes folder.
 - update-everything.bat - A batch script that runs through all of the relevant steps to recompile scripts, modules, the changes.ini file and zip the latest release of the project.
+- update-missing-file-list.bat - A batch script that automatically updates missing-file-list.txt which contains files that already exist in the base game, but are required for swapping between the two.
 - update-modules.bat - A batch file used for recompiling and updating the .mod files inside the "Expanded Galaxy Port Installer\tslpatchdata\modules" directory using those from the "modules" folder.
 - update-release.bat - A batch file for zipping the latest release of the project.
 - update-scripts.bat - A batch script for compiling all scripts in all sub-directories.